rcz0315/ESP32_NTPServer/README.md

 # NTPServer
 An Arduino-targetted NTP Server class that supports both basic NTP requests, and a limited subset of control requests.
 I built this library to also serve up timezone information via NTP management requests.

-Note that the documentation is currently a work in progress.
+Please note that the hardware used in this document is: NodeMCU-32S, ATGM336H-5N.

 ## Quick Start